the-lensky/typescript-todo/README.md

-## Simple toodlist using React and Typescipt
+## Simple todolist using React and Typescipt